 This will be a bit more of a personal story from when we started, and some of the things that turned out to be very valuable to us.

-When you go to the Crypto forums you will see many people who are claiming to keep raking in the money, or who are actively trolling other traders.
-People tend to get dragged into a common market sentiment and become more bullish or more bearish than they would otherwise be.
+When you go to the Crypto forums, you will see many people who are claiming to keep raking in the money, or who are actively trolling other traders.
+People tend to get dragged into common market sentiment and become more bullish or more bearish than they would otherwise be.
 So pretty soon, when you turn to these channels, these will not help you get motivated again.

 For me, it has been precious to have fellow traders around me always, both in real life and online.
 There are many free groups of traders, including ours, which you can use to keep yourself sharp and motivated and where you can share your pains and successes.
 Perhaps trading is a lonely business, but it helps to have people around you.